stas00/porting/transformers/fairseq-wmt19/README.md

 we have:
 1. `model*.pt` - 4 checkpoints (pytorch `state_dict` with all the pretrained weights, and various other things)
 2. `dict.*.txt` - source and target dictionaries
-3. `bpecodes` - special map file for BPE work
+3. `bpecodes` - special map file used by the tokenizer

 We are going to investigate each of these files in the following sections.

 ## How translation systems work

-Here is a bit of an introduction to how a computer translates text nowadays.
+Here is a bit of an introduction to how computers translate text nowadays.

 Computers can't read text, but can only handle numbers.
 So when working with text we have to map one or more letters into numbers, and hand those to a computer program.
 When the program completes it too returns  numbers, which we need to convert back into text.